Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Thing/gundata.md

     }
 }
 ```

+You can use console command `cwl.data.load_effect_setting` to reload all gun data.

 ::: warning Spec Change
 Starting from CWL 1.20.14, previous entry `SpriteId` is now deprecated by the `IdSprite` shown above, but still accepted.